Jeffrey Alfred Legum: Investment management and The Park Circle Company

-Legum owns and is CEO of The Park Circle Company, DBA Park Circle Investments, a private investment company with interest in Baltimore-related corporations.
+Legum owned and was CEO of The Park Circle Company, DBA Park Circle Investments, a private investment company with interest in Baltimore-related corporations.
 In 1962, Park Circle Motor Company sold its wholly owned subsidiary, Truck Rental Company of Baltimore, to Avis in return for cash and 10% interest in Avis.
 In 1966, Park Circle and Lazard Freres sold Avis to ITT Corporation for stock in ITT.
 This cash and stock became the basis for Park Circle's original stock portfolio, which was managed by Legum.
-Legum manages The Park Circle Company hedge fund.
+Legum's economic views have been quoted in Barron's.

-Personal life
+Personal life and death

 In 1968, Legum married the former Harriet Cohn.
+He died on September 25, 2025, at the age of 83.